Startup Process Capital Payment Account

 We would be happy to open a Capital payment account for you

 You can open a capital payment account for a newly incorporated company1 with us online – in just a few steps and entirely paper free.
 All you have to do is: enter the information, identify yourself via video chat,2 and sign online.
-You will receive your account details in just a few minutes.3

 We need an officially certified copy of the identification or certified signature of any person signing the application, which we ask you to enclose with the application.
 Alternatively, you can also obtain verification by presenting a valid identification document (identity card, passport, or driver's license) at the counter of a Credit Suisse branch.